23W-INCO/MedData-ABiteofPi/README.md

 ### Important
 The following can be done to avoid noticed issues or bugs:<br>
+- When running the app in Codespaces, the devcontainer will be built.
+When the editor environment loads, please wait until you can read "Running postCreateCommand..." followed by "cd app && python3 -m uvicorn main:app --reload" in the terminal.
+Then wait an additional few seconds to allow the initial json library to be loaded properly brefore going to the ports tab and ctrl+clicking on the link under Forwarded Address.<br>
 - When opening the app for the first time (ex. in codespaces), please wait about 5 seconds before typing your location in the search bar.<br>
+- If you notice clicking on your selected city or location doesn't trigger the visuals to take place, refreshing the page will most likely resolve the issue.<br>
 - When typing your location (ex.
 Passau), please wait a split second before typing in the last character or few characters to allow the data to load.
 The city name must be selected from the list that loads.<br>
 - after searching for your initial location and selecting it, please wait about 5 seconds before searching for another city.<br>
 - The project works best on Firefox and chrome.
 There may be some issues with transition effects on Safari.<br>